SyntaxAsSpiral/semantic-json/README.md

 ## 🎯 Why This Plugin?

-By default, Obsidian "scrambles" the JSON array of Canvas files on every save, discarding richly encoded meaning and forcing readers to reconstruct intent.
+By default, Obsidian "scrambles" the JSON array in Canvas files on every save, discarding richly encoded meaning and forcing readers to reconstruct intent.
 This plugin recompiles the z-index, preserving its visual semantics as stable, deterministic JSON across four dimensions:

 - 📍 **Position** (x, y) → Linear reading sequence (top-left to bottom-right)
 - 📦 **Containment** (bounding boxes) → Hierarchical structure (groups + children)